Getting through the program and enjoying it:

 - Have you shown the planning and poise to take initiative in developing your own future and informing your plan?

 - Funding and positions are limited, they have to make a case for you with the rest of the faculty and if they know you personally from professional conversations, they will be more likely to support you.

 - You will need to feel comfortable with them, figure out if their communication style is compatible with yours, be interested in their research projects, and benefit from their connections to the other students, professors and colleagues outside of the school.

 - Do you want a project that is open-ended with more of a role for your development or one that is already fairly outlined and controlled by your advisor as your first experience.

 - Talk to the advisor’s current students and find out what students usually do once they graduate.
 They know the most on how it really works.
-(Just be careful, everyone has issues, so one opinion may not be entirely objective — so pay attention to what how they talk says about them, as well as their advisor.)
+(Just be careful, everyone has issues, so one opinion may not be entirely objective — pay attention to how they talk about their experience and what it says about them, as well as their advisor.)

 - What do you want to do after you graduate?
-(Acedemic, government, industry, in office, in the field, travel, live out west, live abroad,…)
+(Academic, government, industry, in office, in the field, travel, live out west, live abroad,…)

 - How does a particular program prepare you for your career goals or how will it help you identify your career goals? (e.g., building a career or seeing the jobs obtained by students in a program).